Seville Orange Marmalade

 6 washed jars warmed in a low oven (or hot from the dishwasher)

-- Put the quartered fruits and water into a large pan, bring back to the boil and put in medium oven for about 2 hours until the orange quarters are very tender.
+- Put the quartered fruits and water into a large pan, bring back to the boil and put in medium oven for about 2 hours until the orange quarters are very tender. ( or pressure cooker with 1 litre water for 45mins.
+Add more water at stage 4)

 - When cooked, drain in a colander, reserving all the liquid.
 Leave until fruit is cool enough to handle.
 (I wear latex/vinyl gloves for the next stage to protect my hands from the acid in the oranges)